nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `delete INDEX [MORE_INDEXES]…​`

 * Deletes the contact at the specified `INDEX` or multiple `INDEXES`.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number shown in the displayed *Contact List*.
 * Indexes **must be positive integers**: ie. 1, 2, 3, …​
 * If deleting multiple contacts by multiple indexes, the indexes *must* be separated by a whitespace and must all be valid.